trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 provides an interactive project that creates an manipulates splines for the inner boundaries before generating the mesh.

+Below we give a broad overview of the interactive mesh HQMTool workflow.
+Further clarification on this workflow is provided in the [Tour of HQMTool in action](@ref).
+Several [Tutorials](add link) are also available to demonstrate the functionality of HQMTool.

 ## Workflow and basic moves

 The order of the workflow and basic moves follow a logical pattern: The project must be created first.